 \subsection{Concentric circles}

-The first configuration consists in an unknown circular anomaly $D$ embedded in a circular domain $\Omega$, as shown in Figure \ref{fig:kman1}.
+The first configuration consists of an unknown circular anomaly $D$ embedded in a circular domain $\Omega$, as shown in Figure \ref{fig:kman1}.
 The anomaly $D$ has radius $r_i$, while the domain $\Omega$ has radius $R$.
-The anomaly $D$ consists of a homogeneous disk of electrical conductivity $\sigma_a$, while the background consists of a homogeneous material of electrical conductivity $\sigma_{bg}$.
+The anomaly $D$ consists of a homogeneous disc of electrical conductivity $\sigma_a$, while the background consists of a homogeneous material of electrical conductivity $\sigma_{bg}$.